opnsense/docs/source/manual/settingsmenu.rst

 that don't support binding for these services.

 ..
 Note::
-    When facing issues with the webgui (and or ssh) and the above rules are not met, please do not bother to open a ticket as these are unsupported scenario's.
+    When facing issues with the webgui (and/or ssh) and the above rules are not met, please do not bother to open a ticket as these are unsupported scenario's.

 ..
 Tip::
     In case (**for any service**) one would like to prevent binding on all interfaces, it is possible to add a loopback interface (:menuselection:`Interfaces->Other Types->Loopback`), assign an ip address and bind to that.

     If traffic is being routed through the firewall, the "loopback ip" (some private addres, not in the loopback range) should be directly accessible from the network behind it.
 For example use an address like :code:`192.192.192.192/32` to access the web interface while your own network is using :code:`192.168.1.0/24`.